learning-zone/python-basics/README.md

 ## Q. Does Python supports interfaces like in Java?
 Discuss.

 Python does not provide interfaces like in Java.
-Abstract Base Class (ABC) and its feature are provided by the Python’s "abc" module.
+Abstract Base Class (ABC) and its feature are provided by the Python's "abc" module.
 Abstract Base Class is a mechanism for specifying what methods must be implemented by its implementation subclasses.
-The use of ABC’c provides a sort of "understanding" about methods and their expected behaviour.
+The use of ABC'c provides a sort of "understanding" about methods and their expected behaviour.
 This module was made available from Python 2.7 version onwards.

 ## Q. What are Accessors, mutators, @property?